 Include Important SharePoint Online Folders in OneDrive

-First announced in public preview in June as the “Add to OneDrive” feature, the Add shortcut to OneDrive option is now showing up in SharePoint Online sites in Office 365 tenants worldwide (Figure 1).
+First announced in public preview in June as the “Add to OneDrive” or OneDrive shortcut feature, the Add shortcut to OneDrive option is now showing up in SharePoint Online sites in Microsoft 365 tenants worldwide (Figure 1).
 The documentation is here.
-This is message center notification MC217339 and Microsoft 365 roadmap item 56384.
+This feature is covered in message center notification MC217339 and Microsoft 365 roadmap item 56384.

-Update (December 2, 2020): After some delays, the shortcut feature is now generally available everywhere.
+Update (December 2, 2020): After some delays, the OneDrive shortcut feature is now generally available everywhere.

 Shortcuts to Important Folders